 They are very successful and can grow virtually everywhere, but the best grow in good fertile soil where they become prolific and tend to be the most difficult to get out again!

-For most of us we can easily recognise any dandelion with its typical long dissected leaves and large composite flowers.
-The large flower on one stem that we see is actually hundreds of individual ones all held together within a green base called an involucre (‘a whorl, collar or ruff of bracts at the base of a flower-head’ -The Wild Flower Key).
+The large flower on one stem that we see is actually hundreds of individual ones all held together within a green base called an involucre (‘a whorl, collar or ruff of bracts at the base of a flower-head’ (The Wild Flower Key).

 I heard once, that if the dandelion was not seen as a weed it could be the perfect pests and disease-free perennial border plant with its large rosettes of leaves, a succession of large, bright flowers and attractive globes of parachutes!
 But alas, nobody seems to see it this way!

-Many also have yellow flowers such as the Sow-thistles and when I was researching this I came across these interesting notes on the white sap in Romaine Lettuce:
+Many also have yellow flowers such as the Sow-thistles and when I was researching this I came across these interesting notes on the white sap in the closely related plant called Romaine Lettuce: